-On July 30, 2015, we announced a corporate restructuring plan that will reduce our headcount and expenses, with an objective of achieving neutral or positive operating cash flows by year-end 2016.
-We will be reducing our Qsymia sales force to fifty territories and streamlining further our headquarters headcount resulting in the elimination of approximately 60 job positions and consequently, our future sales forecast for Qsymia will be reduced and has resulted in excess inventory as disclosed in Note 5 to the financial statements.
-In addition, we will incur additional charges for severance and facility closure of approximately \$3.6 million in the third quarter of 2015.
+On July 30, 2015, we announced a corporate restructuring plan that reduced our headcount and expenses, with an objective of achieving neutral or positive operating cash flows by year-end 2016.
+We reduced our Qsymia sales territories to 50 and streamlining further our headquarters headcount resulting in the elimination of approximately 60 job positions.
+Consequently, our future sales forecast for Qsymia was reduced and has resulted in excess inventory as disclosed in Note 5 to the financial statements.
+In addition, we incurred charges for severance of approximately \$2.5 million in the third quarter of 2015.
 We expect annual savings of approximately \$14.4 million in operating expenses beginning in fiscal year 2016.